Diapolo10/rl_car/README.md

 ## Development

 First, clone or download the repository to your device.
-Ensure that it has Python installed between versions 3.6 and 3.8.
-As of writing, the `keras` dependency doesn't work on Python 3.9 and above.
-The rest of the codebase expects at least 3.6.
+Ensure that it has Python installed between versions 3.8 and above.

 1. If you do not have Poetry installed, run `pip install poetry`
 2. Navigate to the repository